-I am interested in supervising students in most areas of Victorian literature and culture (see list of PhD students for current projects supervised).
+I am interested in supervising students in most areas of Victorian literature, media and culture (see list of PhD students for current projects supervised).

 I am particularly interested in supervising projects on print media (in any area), shows and exhibitions, visual culture, media and technology, and popular fiction.

 Previous PhD students who have gone on to publish their theses include:

 I am currently supervisor for a number of research students; I am currently first/joint supervisor for:

 - Elia Shipton, 'Postal bodies in Nineteenth Century Literature' [DTP Funded] https://eprofile.exeter.ac.uk/eliashipton/